Home

 Weyerhaeuser logging road and ancient forest destruction, Cathedral Grove, 2000.

-Photo: Times Colonist Newspaper, Victoria, British Columbia (Graphics added)
+Photo: Times Colonist Newspaper, Victoria, British Columbia (text added)

 Cedar stump, Vancouver Island, 18 July 2007.